LioQing/BIO-Simple-Notes/Biotechnology and Modern Techniques (E4).md

 3. Isolate a plasmid with the antibiotic resistance gene as selectable marker from a bacterial cell
 4. Add the same ***restriction enzyme*** to ***cut open the circular plasmid***
 5. The 'sticky ends' of the gene of interest and the open plasmid are ***complementary***, they join together by adding the enzyme ***DNA ligase*** to form a ***recombinant plasmid***
-6. Plasmid acts as the ***vector*** to instroduce the recominant DNA into a host cell, forming a recombinant bacterium, they are said to be transformed
+6. Plasmid acts as the ***vector*** to introduce the recominant DNA into a host cell, forming a recombinant bacterium, they are said to be transformed
 7. The transformed bacteria are ***selected*** by spreadig the bacteria on sterile nutrient agar plate that contains antibiotic
 8. The transformed bacteria are removed to culture in large scale in the sterile nutrient solution of a fermenter